The dog days of summer are here. There’s less daylight. But summer’s heat continues. And this old beekeeper takes things a little slower as:

 When I lost my bees to CCD, I tossed the frames.
 But:

 - and kept my fingers crossed

-So far, there are no hints of any slow motion CCD type virus.
+So far, there’s no sign of any slow motion CCD type virus.
 Maybe the virus degrades on it’s own.
-But I’m sure using fire and Clorox on those boxes didn’t help the virus much.
+But using fire and Clorox on those boxes was probably a good idea.

 And so far, the bees haven’t been sprayed with pesticides.
 It’s nice to be near town!

 Transplanting cactus near a hive’s entrance deters skunks.
 But it doesn’t thwart them.
 They are:

 - have small feet

 - and have a long reach

 After a time, they use the tiniest gaps between the cactus and feed on the bees.
 It’s harder for them.
 And they eat fewer bees.
 But are still around.

 Cactus might work if the hive was in a solid patch, with a border twice as wide as a skunk is long.
 But that would deter the beekeeper as well. 🙂